FAB (song)

-"FAB" is a song by American R&B singer-songwriter JoJo featuring American rapper Remy Ma from her third studio album Mad Love (2016).
-FAB is an acronym for Fake Ass Bitches.
-It was written by Joanna Levesque, Jussi Karvinen, Hayley Warner, Jason Dean, Joseph Kirkland and Reminisce Smith, while production was helmed by Jussifer.
-Originally released as a promotional single on September 22, 2016, the song was released as the second single from the album on November 29, 2016.
-Musically, "FAB" is a mid-tempo pop song with R&B influences.
+"FAB" is a song by American singer-songwriter JoJo from her third studio album, Mad Love (2016).
+Featuring American rapper Remy Ma, it was written by JoJo, Jussi Karvinen, Hayley Warner, Jason Dean, Joseph Kirkland and Reminisce Smith, while production was helmed by Jussifer.
+The song was originally released as a promotional single on September 22, 2016, and later as the second single from the album on November 29.

+"FAB" is a mid-tempo song with R&B influences.
 Lyrically, the song is an anthem that rallies against all "fake ass bitches", but also celebrates the "real ones".

-The song received generally positive reviews from contemporary music critics, with many praising its direct content matter.
-The song performed moderately following its release and only charted in US Billboard Digital Pop Song's chart, peaking at number 28.
-The song's accompanying music video was directed by Wes Temhone and shot in New York.
-It premiered on JoJo's official YouTube channel on November 29, 2016.
-JoJo performed "FAB" for the first time on MTV's Wonderland on September 30, 2016.
-A digital remixes EP containing 5 official remixes of the song was released on March 3, 2017.
+It received generally positive reviews from music critics, with many praising its direct content matter.
+Commercially, the song peaked at number 28 on the US Digital Pop Songs chart.
+A digital remixes extended play (EP), containing 5 remixes of the song, was released on March 3, 2017.

-Background
+Background and production

 JoJo conceptualized the song at the gym while running on the treadmill.
-JoJo compared her experience with the music industry with that of high school, "I was literally singing in my head, and I was like I can't stand these fake ass bitches in my face.
+She compared her experience with the music industry with that of high school: "I was literally singing in my head, and I was like I can't stand these fake ass bitches in my face.
 I was like, you know what?
 I'm not cut out for the shmoozing and the fakeness.
 I literally can't stand it.
 I know I'm not the only one that can relate to that."

-Although the song is an anthem for calling out fake people in one's life, the track is not just about one gender, but also meant to be a celebration, as JoJo states, "This song is very direct...
+Although the song is an anthem for calling out fake people in one's life, the track is not just about one gender, but also meant to be a celebration, as JoJo stated: "This song is very direct...
 We've all encountered fake ass bitches, no matter the gender.
 So I wrote a song about it, calling them out but also celebrating the real ones."
 Following Remy's release from prison, JoJo sought her out, calling her one of her favorite rappers.

-Composition

-"FAB" was written by Hayley Warner, Jussi Karvinen, Jason Dean, Joseph Kirkland, Reminisce Smith and Joanna "JoJo" Levesque for the latter's long-awaited third studio album Mad Love (2016).
-The song includes additional vocals from American rapper Remy Ma.
-It was produced by Jussifer, who also contributed to the song's programming.
-The track was recorded with guidance by Ryan Gladieux in Atlantic Studios in Los Angeles, California.
+"FAB" was written by Hayley Warner, Jussi Karvinen, Jason Dean, Joseph Kirkland, Reminisce Smith and JoJo for the latter's third studio album, Mad Love (2016).
+The song includes additional vocals from American rapper Remy Ma, and was produced by Jussifer, who also contributed to the song's programming.
+It was recorded with guidance by Ryan Gladieux in Atlantic Studios in Los Angeles, California.
 The mixing of "FAB" was done by Adam Hawkins at Acacia Sound in Los Angeles, California and eventually, the mastering was done by Tom Coyne at Sterling Sound in New York.
 JoJo served as the song's vocal producer.